jd1378/ultimate-table/README.md

 # ultimate-table

-a responsive column-stackable type-safe table that is made from grid
+a responsive column-stackable type-safe table that is made from grid for vue 3

 See the docs: <https://jd1378.github.io/ultimate-table/>